Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 In some cases, doctors diagnose the following diseases:

 • A brain cyst can occur for a number of reasons.
-Most often, its treatment is aimed at resorption of adhesions.
-If the cyst was formed as a result of autoimmune processes or infection, anti-inflammatory therapy will be needed.
-Surgical intervention is performed in the presence of signs of hemorrhage, convulsions, impaired coordination of movement.
+Most often, its treatment is aimed at resolving adhesions.
+If the cyst is formed as a result of autoimmune processes or infection, anti-inflammatory therapy will be needed.
+Surgical intervention is performed if there are signs of hemorrhage, convulsions, or loss of coordination of movement.
 In most cases, this disease is completely curable.

 Diagnosis and treatment

-Brain cysts are diagnosed using ultrasound, computed tomography and magnetic resonance imaging.
+Diagnosis of brain cysts is made using ultrasound, computed tomography and magnetic resonance imaging.
 During the study, the location and size of this neoplasm are determined.
-In this case, the doctor can make, for example, such a diagnosis: "liquor cyst of the temporal lobe of the brain" or "arachnoid cyst of the left hemisphere of the brain."
+In this case, the doctor can make, for example, the following diagnosis: “cerebrospinal fluid cyst of the temporal lobe of the brain” or “arachnoid cyst of the left hemisphere of the brain.”
 In order not to confuse this formation with a tumor, a contrast agent is injected into it.
 Tumors accumulate it, but cysts do not.

-Since the consequences of a brain cyst are very different, it is necessary not only to detect in time, but also to prevent the appearance of new formations.
-With the help of various examinations, the causes that led to the formation of a cyst are established.
+Since the consequences of a brain cyst can be very different, it is necessary not only to detect in time, but also to prevent the appearance of new formations.
+Through various examinations, the reasons that led to the formation of the cyst are determined.

 Neurosurgery in Israel

 All types of open minimally invasive brain surgeries are performed in Israel.
-These are craniotomy (cranial trepanation), as well as endoscopic operations for pituitary adenomas and brain tumors performed through the nostril (transnasal approach), shunting, etc.
+These are craniotomy (craniotomy), as well as endoscopic operations for pituitary adenomas and brain tumors, performed through the nostril (transnasal approach), bypass surgery, etc.

-If earlier brain aneurysms were treated with craniotomy, now in Israel 98% of operations for this disease are performed by minimally invasive endovascular methods - using catheterization.
-Israeli neurosurgeons also perform operations on the spinal cord and spine (for example, in case of herniated disc, stenosis of the spinal canal, etc.).
-Israel performs innovative minimally invasive surgeries for the treatment of epilepsy and Parkinson's disease.
-It also provides treatment for traumatic brain injuries and postoperative rehabilitation.
+If previously cerebral aneurysms were treated using craniotomy, now in Israel 98% of operations for this disease are performed using minimally invasive endovascular methods - using catheterization.
+Israeli neurosurgeons also perform operations on the spinal cord and spine (for example, for herniated discs, spinal canal stenosis, etc.).
+In Israel, innovative minimally invasive operations are performed to treat epilepsy and Parkinson's disease.
+Treatment of traumatic brain injuries and postoperative rehabilitation are also provided here.

-For a long time, the disease can not manifest severe symptoms or be completely asymptomatic
+For a long time, the disease may not show significant symptoms or be completely asymptomatic.

-A brain cyst is called a benign tumor, like.
-It has a spherical cavity, inside of which there is a liquid (Liquor).
-Despite the benign nature, this is a dangerous formation, it must be identified in a timely manner and the necessary measures taken.
+A brain cyst is called a benign tumor, just like.
+It has a spherical cavity containing liquid (CSF).
+Despite its benign nature, this is a dangerous formation; it must be identified in a timely manner and the necessary measures taken.

-The cyst can be located in all regions of the brain.
-This tumor is statistically often located in the reticular sheath covering the cortex of the hemispheres, because its layers are a very delicate and changeable structure.
-The cerebral cortex is most affected by inflammation and head trauma.
-Therefore, after receiving a severe brain injury, it is advisable to check for the presence of a formation or hematoma.
-This formation is called and such a cyst can resolve itself, without surgery.
+The cyst can be located in all parts of the brain.
+This tumor is statistically often located in the reticular membrane covering the cerebral cortex, because its layers are a very delicate and susceptible to change structure.
+The cerebral cortex suffers most from inflammation and head injuries.
+Therefore, after receiving a severe brain injury, it is advisable to check for the presence of a mass or hematoma.
+This is called a formation and such a cyst can resolve on its own, without surgery.

 Dimensions

-The size of the cyst is varied, their increase affects the patient's well-being.
-Usually the tumor is small, does not provoke the onset of symptoms and does not distort the normal functioning of the body.
-Those that are larger in size put pressure on the walls and membranes of the brain and can become the basis for a change in the state and the manifestation of some symptoms.
+The size of the cyst varies, and their enlargement affects the patient’s well-being.
+Typically, the tumor is small in size, does not cause symptoms and does not distort the normal functioning of the body.
+Those that are larger put pressure on the walls and membranes of the brain and can become the basis for a change in condition and the manifestation of certain symptoms.

-The manifestation of symptoms depends on the localization of its size:
+The manifestation of symptoms depends on the location of its size:

 • Paralysis of the limbs, complete or partial;

-• Change in muscle tone to hypertrophied or hypoportrophic;
+• Change in muscle tone to hypertrophied or hypotrophied;

 • Changes in mental status and mental health disorders;